Background Image

 Criteria for Approval

-• Applying physicians must be fellows of the Royal College of Physicians and Surgeons of Canada or Certificants of the College of Family Physicians of Canada, have an active registration, and be practicing in BC.
+• Applicants must be active members of the Royal College of Physicians and Surgeons of Canada or the College of Family Physicians of Canada and be practicing in BC.

-• Programs must be offered by recognized academic institutions, professional bodies, and/or quality improvement organizations.
+• The requested learning activities must be offered by recognized academic institutions, professional bodies, and/or quality improvement organizations in accordance with the LEADS framework.

-• Content is relevant to British Columbia health care provision.
+• The content must be relevant to British Columbia health care provision.

 Courses and Conferences

-• Funding for both in-person and virtual courses and conferences that adhere to the LEADS framework and/or advanced Quality Improvement is available.
-The funding includes tuition or registration fees, accommodation, and travel costs.
-All submitted costs must adhere to the travel policy as set by Doctors of BC.
+• Funding is available for both in-person and virtual courses and conferences that align with the LEADS framework and/or advanced Quality Improvement learnings.

 Closer to Home Initiative